GSA-TTS/identity-dev-docs/_pages/certs.md

 # Generating self-signed certificates

-First, you will need to create an `openssl.conf` file.
-Here is an example:
+First, you'll need to create an `openssl.conf` file, for example:

 ```
 [ req ]